Mahzarin Banaji

 Honors Received by a Leading Authority on Implicit Bias

-In 2016, Banaji received the William James Fellow Award for her lifetime contributions to psychology.
-She also served as president of APS.
-In 2017, the American Psychological Association honored her with its Award for Distinguished Scientific Contribution.
-Furthermore, Barnard College recognized her with its Medal of Distinction in 2014.
-She also received honorary degrees from Smith College, Colgate University, the University of Helsinki, and Carnegie-Mellon University.
-These honors affirm her status as a top unconscious bias speaker.
+In 2016, Dr. Mahzarin Banaji received the William James Fellow Award for lifetime contributions to psychology.
+The following year, the American Psychological Association presented her with its Award for Distinguished Scientific Contribution.
+Furthermore, Barnard College awarded her the Medal of Distinction in 2014.
+She has also been recognized with honorary degrees from Smith College, Colgate University, the University of Helsinki, and Carnegie Mellon University.
+These accolades highlight her ability to bridge rigorous research with public understanding, inspiring audiences worldwide to confront and challenge hidden prejudice.

 Fellowships Supporting Research on Implicit Cognition